adityadananjaya/highres/README.md

 ### Note: This repository is a duplicate of the one stored in my university's Github account.
-It has been reproduced here, with permission from my client.
+It has been reproduced here, with permission from the client.
 This is a collaborative project involving four group members, whose names have been redacted from this README for privacy.

 # High-Res vs Low-Res Images for Long-Range AI Detection of Vehicles